a turntable drive has the task of turning the record with utmost constancy of speed. Add to this immunity against internal and external disturbances.

 - Moving Coil, MC-pickups utilize a inverted generator system.
 Here tiny coils are mounted on the cantilever and vibrate in the air gap of a powerful magnet.
 The number of turns of the coils must be small in the interest of low mass.
 It follows that the devices are not only low impedance, but also supply signal voltages lower by a factor of 10-20.

-beyond 50kHz.
+to and beyond 50kHz.
 But the small signal voltage asks for higher amplification factors of the amplifiers, or the use of audio transformers.

 A disadvantage is that the stylus assemblies typically can´t be exchanged, but are mounted fixed.

 In a sense a Phono stage belongs into the category of preamplifiers.

 But it is not common nowadays that a amplifier features an integral phono stage.
 Instead You rather find highlevel preamplifers and dedicated external highquality Phono stages.

 Phono is also special in that it requires the highest gain-/amplification-factors within the signal chain and it requires equalizing filters for amplitude and phase linearization.
 The Vinyl uses preemphasis and is cut in a way to lower the noise floor and to allow for sufficient playback time.

 At playback the preemhasis needs to be equalized mirror-like.